 He is also part of a small team responsible for defining and supporting the learning technology infrastructure at Canterbury Christ Church University as well as working on a range of institutional and faculty projects.
 He has been a team member on several JISC and HEA projects including Kent PLPP Extension project, the iBorrow project and DEBUT.

 His current academic interests include digital literacy; e-portfolios; open education; learning spaces; professional learning; and with a BSc (Hons) in Information Technology and Social Science, the role of social media in the scholarship of teaching and learning (SoTL).

 He has previously worked in IT sales, IT training and software development.
-He is an Associate Fellow (AFHEA) with the Higher Education Academy (HEA), an Ordinary Member with the Association for Learning Technology (ALT), a Member (MBCS) and a Chartered IT Professional (CITP) with the British Computer Society (BCS), and holds a MSc in e-Learning, now the MSc in Digital Education, with the University of Edinburgh.
+He is a Golden Apple Awards nominee, an Associate Fellow (AFHEA) with the Higher Education Academy (HEA), an Ordinary Member with the Association for Learning Technology (ALT), a Member (MBCS) and a Chartered IT Professional (CITP) with the British Computer Society (BCS), and holds a MSc in e-Learning, now the MSc in Digital Education, with the University of Edinburgh.
 He is currently undertaking a Doctorate in Education (EdD) and has published a number of book chapters on educational technology.

 Wayne Barry BSc (Hons) MSc MBCS CITP AFHEA

 …and another thing

 Away from the dreamy lure of academia, he is a director with the Stour Academy Trust, following a stint as a school governor at the Adisham CoE Primary School.
 He is a keen cartophilist, cinephile, technogeek, genealogist, a veteran Top Trumps player, and a would be LEGO Master Builder.
 He has been known to have done some writing and regrets not playing a musical instrument and sticking with French at school.
 Furthemore, he would like to know why he doesn’t have an entry in Wikipedia so that he can point this “brief history” page there instead.

 Wayne continues to live in the “Garden of England“, the cultural and spiritual home of Chaucer, Marlowe, Powell, hops, orchards, oysters, sparking wine, some White Cliffs, an Archbishop, a bear called “Rupert“, a cat called “Bagpuss” and “Barry” from EastEnders.